 1. PAYG Instalment Notices – Quarterly payment notices calculated by the ATO.
 These detail what to pay or give you the option to vary the amount before the date the ATO amount falls due.

-If managed correctly PAYG instalments should be a good thing for freelance businesses.
-They help to spread income tax liability over the course of the financial year and limit the stress caused by the prospect of a massive tax bill at the end of the financial year.
+If managed correctly, PAYG instalments should be a good thing for freelance businesses.
+They help to spread income tax liability over the course of the financial year and limit your chances of getting hit by an unexpectedly high tax bill at the end of the year.